akirak/emacs-playground/README.md

 ## Configuration

 These settings are mostly for users who might want to use a sandbox regularly.
-If you just want to try Emacs configurations for a short period of time, you can skip this section.
+If you just want to try Emacs configurations for a short period of time, you can skip this section and proceed to [Usage](#usage).

 ### Configuration repositories